 (b) for an existing Metering System whose Line Loss Factors have expired and no new Line Loss Factors have been submitted or approved, then the latest set of Line Loss Factors approved for that Metering System shall be used by default.

-15.3 For the purposes of paragraph 15.2b,
+[CP1566-HK] 15.3 For the purposes of Section 15.2 (b),

 (a) For a given Settlement Day, the set of Line Loss Factors to be used by default will be those that were approved for the same Settlement Day in the previous year, regardless of whether or not it was a Working Day.